ksehic/LassoBench/README.md

 # LassoBench

-LassoBench is a library for high-dimensional hyperparameter optimization benchmark based on Weighted LASSO regression.
+LassoBench is a library for high-dimensional hyperparameter optimization benchmarks based on Weighted LASSO regression.

 **Note:** LassoBench is under active construction.
 Follow for more benchmarks soon.